zdu-strong/transparent-republic/README.md

 Each Community Supervisor represents a defined community, it needs to receive likes from citizens in order to increase its voting weight.<br/>

+Each community supervisor can support only one national supervisory council, but can recall multiple national supervisory Council.

 Hold only two powers:<br/>

 ✅ The power to elect the National Supervisory Council and the Governance Region Supervisory Council.<br/>